mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 ### How to fix broken Haskell builds in nixpkgs in general

-[(Also watch this video, if you are interested in this).](https://www.youtube.com/watch?v=KLhkAEk8I20)
+[(Also watch this video if you are interested in this).](https://www.youtube.com/watch?v=KLhkAEk8I20)

 1. Often the error is actually fixed by an upstream version bound change, so